|

 - Debouncing of the

 sequencer PTT.
-The
+The sequencer PTT line

-sequencer PTT line is debounced in software.
+is debounced in software.
+This provides a

-against fast transitions that could lead to
+protection against fast transitions that could

-radio system malfunction.
+lead to radio system malfunction.

 - Watchdog.

-micro-controller also has a hardware watchdog
+The micro-controller also has a hardware

-reset feature.
-In the
+watchdog reset feature.
+In the unlikely event

-unlikely event that the firmware should crash,
+that the firmware should crash, the built-in

-will reset the micro-controller.
-This forces
+watchdog will reset the micro-controller.
+This

-all outputs to go floating
+forces all outputs to go floating (open

-(open state).
-The maximum time for the
+state).
+The maximum time for the watchdog to

-watchdog to kick in is 4
+kick in is 4 milliseconds.

 |